pzeidman/BayespRF/README.md

 Disadvantages:

-- Model estimation is computationally expensive (~100 seconds per voxel per CPU core)
+- Model estimation is computationally expensive (> 100 seconds per voxel per CPU core)
-- Cortical surface projection is not yet implemented

 *The toolbox is very new and still in development.
 So please enjoy using it, but treat results with caution.
-The corresponding paper is out in [Preprint](https://arxiv.org/abs/1612.00644) and will soon be going to peer review.*
+The corresponding paper is out in [Preprint](https://arxiv.org/abs/1612.00644) and is undergoing peer review.*

 | Contents |
 | -------- |